binte/tf-initial-setup/README.rst

 **STEP BY STEP**
 ----------------

-1. Create Service Principal with contributor rights at the corresponding TF target subscription
+1. Create Service Principal with contributor rights at the corresponding TF target subscription (replace the subscription ID, as per the instructions in the command).

 .. code-block:: bash

-    ./sp_create.sh SP-EUR-TerraSetup 50c5d3ee-889a-46f9-a6d8-539bdbbfdc5c
+    ./sp_create.sh SP-EUR-TerraSetup "subscription id goes here"

-2. Deploy dedicated resource group, storage account name and container for the Terraform state
+2. Deploy dedicated resource group, storage account name and container for the Terraform state (replace the subscription ID, as per the instructions in the command).

 .. code-block:: bash

-    ./tf_storage.sh SUBSCRIPTION_ID="50c5d3ee-889a-46f9-a6d8-539bdbbfdc5c" RESOURCE_GROUP_NAME="RG-EUR-TerraSetup-Storage" STORAGE_ACCOUNT_NAME="saeurterrasetupstorage" CONTAINER_NAME="tfstate" LOCATION="westeurope"
+    ./tf_storage.sh SUBSCRIPTION_ID="subscription id goes here" RESOURCE_GROUP_NAME="RG-EUR-TerraSetup-Storage" STORAGE_ACCOUNT_NAME="saeurterrasetupstorage" CONTAINER_NAME="tfstate" LOCATION="westeurope"

-3. Validate that the SPN has the necessary rights, and test out the remote TF state, while configuring the development environment so that the remote state can be accessed when developing locally
+3. Validate that the SPN has the necessary rights, while testing out if the remote TF state can be accessed locally.
+The current repo has already the terraform folder structure necessary for the following commands to be used.

 .. code-block:: bash